Healthy Homes Assessment Akina

 Insulation Akina

-The "R" signifies thermal resistance and it is a measurement of how well insulation can withstand heat flow.
-The more high the R-value, higher the standard of insulation.
+The "R" is a symbol for thermal resistance, and is a measure of how well the insulation withstands heat flow.
+The more R-value is higher, the higher the standard of insulation.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3